DataDog/hiring-engineers/answers.md

 python setup.py install
 ```

 There's just two more pieces of information we'll need before we can start coding: your API key and APP key.
 Your API key can be found inside your `datadog.yaml` file in the `/etc/datadog-agent` directory.
-Starting from your Events page, you can create an APP key by going to Integrations -> APIs -> Application Keys.
+Starting from your Events page, you can create an APP key by going to `Integrations -> APIs -> Application Keys`.
 You're ready to create your first Timeboard!
-From the /etc/datadog-agent directory, create a file named `timeboard.py` with the following code:
+From the `/etc/datadog-agent` directory, create a file named `timeboard.py` with the following code:

 timeboard.py